 by Seward Johnson

 Forever Marilyn is returning to Palm Springs!
-After first gracing our city from 2012-2014, the beloved statue will be installed in a new location on Museum Way in April 2021.
+After first gracing our city from 2012-2014, the beloved statue will be installed in a new location on Museum Way very soon.
 Her first visit resulted in an economic and tourism boom for Palm Springs, and we can't wait to welcome her back again.
-Join us!
+Stay tuned for more details!

 Forever Marilyn is the 26 ft. tall, 24,000 lbs. sculpture of Marilyn Monroe by American artist Seward Johnson, inspired by the famous photograph taken by Bernard of Hollywood on the set of the film, The Seven Year Itch.
 The dramatic sculpture is extremely realistic – especially in the skin tones.
 Her unique patina involves 1O layers of hues with a matte finish (except for the glossy elements of her lips, toe nails and the pearlized finish on the earrings).
 A passion for detail and an uncanny realism of pose are qualities often associated with Johnson's works.
 During his lifetime, he explored in three dimensions why some visual images so captivate us that they become larger than life.
 These subjects outlive their own time periods and come to stand for something metaphoric and grand.
 Forever Marilyn belongs to the series entitled, ICONS REVISITED.